KEY TAKEAWAYS

 You can use websites such as Glassdoor and Jooble to find a project management job and see what others say about the workplace you plan on applying to and what salary range to expect.

-If I’ve convinced you that project management is the perfect career, you can start your project manager learning journey right now.
+If we’ve convinced you that project management is the perfect career, you can start your PM learning journey now.
 Follow the above steps and begin preparing for a successful future in project management.

-Bookmark this guide and return to it whenever you need more tips to help you become a project manager, and if you found it helpful, please share it with your wannabe project manager friends and teammates.
+Bookmark this guide and return to it whenever you need more tips to help you become a project manager.
+If you found it helpful, please share it with your friends or teammates who might be interested in project management.

 Alexandra Cote